ajc5/ipa-speech-face/README.md

 Speech Face lets you generate sounds by controlling a virtual mouth.
 Use the virtual mouth like a musical instrument with speech organs as its controls (ie, mouth, tongue, vocal cords and breath).
 Speech Face is a visualization of the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (International Phonetic Alphabet).

-An alphabet has been created out of the speech positions for using as a common pronunciation guide for learning phonetics and languages.
-The speech position "letters" have been designed for easy reading, writing and compactness.
-As a common script it is intuitive to learn since it mimics actual speech, and acts as a base script for all other language scripts.
-It is a replacement for greek symbols based IPA, which is supposed provide a common pronunciation guide, but in practice is mainly used in academia and requires knowing the latin script.
+An alphabet has been created out of the speech positions to aid in learning phonetics and languages.
+The speech position "letters" have been designed for easy reading and writing.
+As a script, it is intuitive to learn since it mimics actual speech and it can be used as a base script for all languages.
+It is a replacement for IPA's greek symbols based script which few people bother to memorize.

 Check out [Seeing Speech](https://www.seeingspeech.ac.uk/ipa-charts/) from the University of Glasgow to see cross-sectional recordings of the face while making speech sounds.